- CONTACT US

 Reconstruction – Repairing the Wound

-- a small, simple wound may be allowed to heal on its own.
+- A small, simple wound may heal by itself.

 - A slightly larger wound may be closed with stitches.